Garrett Motion Inc. (GTX) Shares Decline Despite Market Challenges

-Garrett Motion Inc. (NASDAQ: GTX)’s stock price has gone decline by -1.17 in comparison to its previous close of 7.72, however, the company has experienced a 0.39% increase in its stock price over the last five trading days.
+The stock price of Garrett Motion Inc. (NASDAQ: GTX) has dropped by -0.33 compared to previous close of 7.56.
+Despite this, the company has seen a fall of -0.72% in its stock price over the last five trading days.

 Is It Worth Investing in Garrett Motion Inc. (NASDAQ: GTX) Right Now?

-Garrett Motion Inc. (NASDAQ: GTX) has a price-to-earnings ratio that is above its average at 10.37x. and a 36-month beta value of 1.31.
-Opinions on the stock are mixed, with 0 analysts rating it as a “buy,” 1 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Garrett Motion Inc. (NASDAQ: GTX) has a price-to-earnings ratio of 10.27x that is above its average ratio.
+Additionally, the 36-month beta value for GTX is 1.29.
+There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 1 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored